K7MDL2/RF-Power-Meter-V1/README.md

  RF Wattmetter and Band Decoder combo on Arduino Teensy 4.1 with Ethernet option or PSoC5LP with Nextion Touchscreen, OLED, and/or headless  display options.

-Update 1/28/2021: Added new WIKI pages for the Arduino Rotator controller.
+Update 1/28/2021: Added new WIKI pages for the Arduino Rotator controller including a few pcitures, BOM.

 Update 1/24/2021: Needed a rotator controller I could operate remotely via Remote desktop or over the internet so I built one.
 Did not need flashy features, sat or moon tracking or a display though a touchscreen will be added later that will be shared with a remoted (via UDP) RF Wattmeter screen.
 The rotator CPU (A Teensy 4.1) will be a UDP to Serial Gateway for the meter since the meter is located outside my house.
 Currently operates headless over UDP connection.